Expository Text Generation: Imitate, Retrieve, Paraphrase: Abstract

 \section{Abstract}

 Expository documents are vital resources for conveying complex information to readers.
-Despite their usefulness, writing expository documents by hand is a time-consuming and labor-intensive process that requires knowledge of the domain of interest, careful content planning, and the ability to synthesize information from multiple sources.
-To ease these burdens, we introduce the task of expository text generation, which seeks to automatically generate an accurate and informative expository document from a knowledge source.
-We solve our task by developing IRP, an iterative framework that overcomes the limitations of language models and separately tackles the steps of content planning, fact selection, and rephrasing.
-Through experiments on three diverse datasets, we demonstrate that IRP produces high-quality expository documents that accurately inform readers. {\arabic{footnote}}\footnote{Code and data are included in the supplementary materials and will be released to facilitate research in this direction.}
+Despite their usefulness, writing expository text by hand is a challenging process that requires careful content planning, obtaining facts from multiple sources, and the ability to clearly synthesize these facts.
+To ease these burdens, we propose the task of expository text generation, which seeks to automatically generate an accurate and stylistically consistent expository text for a topic by intelligently searching a knowledge source.
+We solve our task by developing IRP, a framework that overcomes the limitations of retrieval-augmented models and iteratively performs content planning, fact retrieval, and rephrasing.
+Through experiments on three diverse, newly-collected datasets, we show that IRP produces factual and organized expository texts that accurately inform readers. {\arabic{footnote}}\footnote{Code is available at \url{https://github.com/nbalepur/expository-text-generation}.}